-The bustling city of Phoenix’s explosive growth after World War II coincided with the peak period of asbestos use in the U.S. During the postwar economic boom, Phoenix’s proximity to markets on the West Coast and a pro-business political environment attracted many manufacturing and high-tech industries to the area.
-The presence of factories, power plants, and an increase in newly constructed housing caused many Phoenix-area workers to be exposed to high levels of asbestos.
-Consequently, many of these workers have developed asbestos-related illnesses such as asbestosis and mesothelioma.
+The bustling city of Phoenix’s explosive growth after World War II coincided with the peak period of asbestos use in the U.S. During the postwar economic boom, Phoenix manufacturing and high-tech industries to the area.
+The presence of factories, power plants, and an increase in newly constructed housing caused many Phoenix-area workers to be exposed to harmful asbestos.

 Over $30 million is currently available in asbestos trust funds.
 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top Phoenix mesothelioma lawyers, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 - Between 1999 and 2013 there were 3,850 deaths related to asbestos in Arizona.

 - The area with the most asbestos-related deaths was Phoenix and Maricopa County, with 2,058.

 - The Phoenix area was home to vermiculite processing plants that received large, long-term shipments of asbestos-contaminated minerals from the W.R.
 Grace mine in Libby, Montana.

 Vermiculite Processing in Phoenix

 Vermiculite is a natural mineral with many applications, but it can sometimes be found in mines along with asbestos.
 The W.R.
 Grace mine in Libby, Montana mined and shipped millions of tons of contaminated vermiculite to plants around the country, including two in the Phoenix area: